hansake/emonitor/README.md

 Interface to Domoticz using MQTT:

 There is also an interface between the power/electricity monitor and Domoticz using MQTT.
+This interface is in the directory: interface-MQTT-Domoticz.
+The Python scripts power_mqtt.py and emon_mqtt.py may be called every minute with crontab.

+Interface to Home Assistant using MQTT:

+Now there is also an interface between the power/electricity monitor and Domoticz using MQTT.
-This interface is in the directory: interface-MQTT-Domoticz The Python scripts power_mqtt.py and emon_mqtt.py may be called every minute with crontab.
+This interface is in the directory: interface-MQTT-ha.
+The Python scripts power_mqtt.py and emon_mqtt.py may be called every minute with crontab.